4 Golden Rules to Survive as a Medical Assistant

 Know You Make a Difference

-Anyone can learn what a Medical Assistant has to do, but only a few work with the drive to improve lives of their patients.
-This is a most sought-after quality in the medical industry, and if you possess it, you are halfway to your success.
+Anyone can learn what a Medical Assistant has to do, but only a few work with the drive to improve the lives of their patients.
+This is the most sought-after quality in the medical industry; if you possess it, you are halfway to success.

 You have to enter the field making wanting to make something more than a paycheck.
 You have to make a difference to help them while they are sick and afraid/worried.
 You are working with people who need support and compassion; this is a major part of your job description.